Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 \subsubsection{Strategies based on generalized Krylov methods}

-One way to avoid inner-outer iterations when applying the IRN method described in \cref{ssec:inout} is to exploit generalized Krylov subspaces (GKS), like the ones described in \cref{sub:generalform}: this approach underlies the so-called GKSpq \cite{lanza2015generalized} and the MM-GKS \cite{huang2017majorization} algorithms.
-Given the initial subspace $\calK_h(\bfA^\top \bfA,\bfA^\top \bfb)=\calR(\bfV_0)$ generated by the Golub-Kahan algorithm, where $h\leq 5$ and $V_0\in\bbR^{n\times h}$ has orthonormal columns, a GKS $\calV_k$ spanned by the orthonormal columns of $\bfV_k\in\bbR^{n\times (h+k)}$ is computed, and it is used to define the following projection of problem \cref{msl:eq:approxpbm},
+One way to avoid inner-outer iterations when applying the IRN method described in \cref{ssec:inout} is to exploit generalized Krylov subspaces (GKS), like the ones described in \cref{sub:generalform}: this approach underlies the so-called GKSpq \cite{lanza2015generalized} and MM-GKS \cite{huang2017majorization} algorithms.